Armed Forces Covenant background

 About the Partnership

-The inaugural Armed Forces Community Covenant Partnership meeting was held on Friday 19 July 2013 at Addenbrooke House, Telford.
+The inaugural Telford & Wrekin Strategice Armed Forces Covenant Partnership Board meeting was held on Friday 19 July 2013 at Addenbrooke House, Telford.

 The meeting brought together the signatories of the Covenant and a number of other interested parties to agree a path to meet the aims of the Covenant locally.